Calculating reservoir net-sand and net-pay values are standard tasks on many

 shows the reservoir rock indicator flag corresponding to net-sand with fillings

-in yellow.
+in aqua color.
 The Net-Pay track shows the pay rock indicator flag with fillings in

-The figure below shows the plot of indicator flag curves for net-sand and net-pay.
+The figure below shows a plot of indicator flag curves for net-sand and net-pay.